Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion: Conclusion and Future Works

-In this paper, we proposed a novel hypergraph representation, \emph{Line Expansion (LE)}, which is able to utilize higher-order relations for message passing, without loss of any structure information.
-With \emph{line expansion}, we customize graph convolution networks and develop a novel transductive learning method, \emph{LE}+GCN, for hypergraphs.
-We conduct extensive experiments on five real-world hypergraphs and show that \emph{LE}+GCN can beat SOTAs by a significant margin.
+In this paper, we proposed a new hypergraph transformation, \emph{Line Expansion} (\method), which can transform the hypergraph into simple homogeneous graph in an elegant way, without loss of any structure information.
+With \method, we extend the graph convolution networks (GCNs) to hypergraphs and show that the extended model outperforms strong baselines on five real-world datasets.

-\begin{thm} Under the construction, for a hypergraph $G_H$ and its line expansion $G_l$, the mapping $\phi$ from hypergraph to line expansion (i.e., $\phi: G_H \rightarrow G_l$) is bijective. \end{thm}

-\begin{observation} Let $H$ be the incidence matrix of a hypergraph $G_H$. $D_v$ and $D_e$ are the vertex and hyperedge degree matrices.
-Let $P_v$ and $P_e$ be the vertex and edge projection matrix, respectively. $A_l$ is the adjacency matrix of line expansion $G_l$.
-Let $H_r = \in \{0, 1\}^{ |V_l|\times(|V|+|E|)}$, it satisfies the following equations,